Updated 5 October 2020

 - Selected airport lounges but most restaurants and cafes at the airport have opened, allowing passengers sanitized and safe places to relax while waiting for their boarding.

 - In the city of Dubai, all malls, water parks, tourist destinations, restaurants and bars have also opened, following strict procedures.
 This means that you are not restricted in terms of the places that you can explore while you are visiting.

 - Social distancing & hygiene rules are followed strictly here by most people and can lead to hefty fines for those who defy.
 This ensures a higher level of safety and lesser stress for tourists who can be at peace about the fact that rules will be followed in most cases.

 - The weather is also amazing between October - April, which means a lot of outdoor activities and venues are now open and worth exploring.
 The summer here can be really hot but the winter months are pleasant, perfect for soaking up the sun and not too cold.

 Read: Try this unique dining experience in Dubai

 - Crossing the borders to Abu Dhabi requires a special Covid-19 test.
 This means that the famous Sheikh Zayed Grand Mosque in Abu Dhabi is off limits/ difficult to get to at this point & transiting from one emirate to another is not very smooth.

-- Although we have managed to flatten the curve and reduce the daily new cases of coronavirus in the UAE, we are nowhere near defeating it.
+- Although we earlier believed that we had managed to 'flatten the curve', so to say, the daily new cases of coronavirus in the UAE have risen once again and we are nowhere near defeating it.
 There is still a moderate amount of risk which needs to be factored in.